-- 'frame' Rectangular frame with tick marks and a white background around the plot (default). - 'noframe' No frame, no tickmarks, no white background. - 'label' Subplot name above the frame (default). - 'nolabel' No subplot name. - 'legend' Legend (if it has been set with legend).

-'nolegend' Hidden legend.

-- 'trlegend' Legend in top right corner (default).

-- 'tllegend' Legend in top left corner.

-- 'brlegend' Legend in bottom right corner.

-'bllegend' Legend in bottom left corner.
+- 'frame' Rectangular frame with tick marks and a white background around the plot (default). - 'noframe' No frame, no tickmarks, no white background. - 'label' Subplot name above the frame (default). - 'nolabel' No subplot name. - 'legend' Legend (if it has been set with legend). - 'nolegend' Hidden legend. - 'trlegend' Legend in top right corner (default). - 'tllegend' Legend in top left corner. - 'brlegend' Legend in bottom right corner. - 'bllegend' Legend in bottom left corner. - 'margin' Margin for title and labels (default). - 'nomargin' No margin.